Lavender

 • Skin irritation or contact dermatitis when essential oil touches skin directly

-• Allergic reactions in sensitive individuals, ranging from mild rashes to more severe responses
+• Allergic reactions in sensitive individuals, from mild rashes to more severe responses

 • Drowsiness or excessive sedation, especially when combined with other calming herbs